Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 that will appear when you hover your mouse near the center of my video.

 -- If you want to ask a question or participate in a discussion, then you need to type a `*` into the chat window of Google Meet.
-I will use this symbol as an indicator that the student who typed it wants to contribute to our conversation by making a point or asking a question.
+We will use this symbol as an indicator that the student who typed it wants to contribute to our conversation by making a point or asking a question.